 Performance Criteria 2: Cutting Longevity

 Time is money, so a professional-grade tool must remain usefully sharp a relatively long time in order to precisely cut more wood between sharpening sessions.
+Indeed, this is the most significant difference between Western and Japanese woodworking tools.
 A blade that dulls quickly is inefficient, irritating and makes the workman look lazy.
 A professional in Japan can’t allow such poor-quality tools a home in his toolbox.
-This is the most significant difference between Western and Japanese woodworking tools.
 Two factors govern cutting edge longevity:

 2.1 Excellent Crystalline Structure: This factor is directly influenced by Nos 1.1 and 1.2 listed above.
 A blade with poor crystalline structure will dull quickly and may even fail.

 At an average hardness of Rc62~64, consumer-grade Japanese chisels and planes are harder than their Western counterparts, but are still softer than our professional-grade tools.
-Indeed, the laminated construction and hollow-ground ura of Japanese chisels and planes are features essential to ensure a hard blade will perform reliably even if motivated with a steel hammer.
-This extraordinary hardness does, however, require the user to employ a few professional-grade skills, which is why tools purveyed by others targeting amateurs or intended for export to markets where consumers typically lack these skills are made softer by design.
+Indeed this extraordinary hardness in a Western-style chisel or plane blade would not only make it extremely difficult to maintain but would certainly cause it to self-destruct.
+These extra degrees of hardness are practical in Japanese chisel and planes blades, on the other hand, due to their laminated construction and hollow-ground ura , features essential to make them easy to sharpen and to ensure chisel blades will thrive even if motivated with a steel hammer.
+These details do, however, require the user to employ a few professional-grade skills, which is why tools purveyed by others targeting amateurs, or intended for export to markets where consumers typically lack these skills, always have blades intentionally made softer.

 Indeed, as the number of professional users of planes and chisels has decreased in recent decades, what were once well-respected Japanese tool brands have intentionally reduced the hardness of their blades to reduce both warranty issues and manufacturing costs, and to appeal to an inexperienced amateur market.
-These are not bad tools, but neither are they “professional-grade.”
-What has always been most concerning to your humble servant, however, is the deceptive way they are marketed.
-A beautiful dress, hairdo, heels and lipstick do not make a pig an elegant lady.
+Tools with these softer blades are not bad or useless, but neither are they “professional-grade.”

 Performance Criteria 3: Easily & Quickly Sharpened